Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Introduction

-On this new dataset, we design a general and simple 3D object detector, called \method, inspired by key research advances in 2D and 3D recognition of recent years~\cite{ren2015faster, simonelli2019disentangling, lu2021geometry, gkioxari2019mesh}, which achieves state-of-the-art results across domains. \method detects all objects and their 3D properties, rotation, and depth end-to-end from a single image of any domain and for many object categories.
-Attributed to \dataset's diversity, our model shows strong generalization and outperforms prior works for indoor and urban domains with one unified model, as shown in Fig.~\ref{fig:teaser}(b).
-Learning from such diverse data comes with challenges as \dataset contains images of highly varying focal lengths which exaggerate scale-depth ambiguity, exemplified in Fig.~\ref{fig:virtual_depth}.
+On the large and diverse \dataset, we design a general and simple 3D object detector, called \method, inspired by advances in 2D and 3D recognition of recent years~\cite{ren2015faster, simonelli2019disentangling, lu2021geometry, gkioxari2019mesh}. \method detects all objects and their 3D location, size and rotation end-to-end from a single image of any domain and for many object categories.
+Attributed to \dataset's diversity, our model shows strong generalization and outperforms prior works for indoor and urban domains with one unified model, as shown in Fig.~\ref{fig:teaser}.
+Learning from such diverse data comes with challenges as \dataset contains images of highly varying focal lengths which exaggerate scale-depth ambiguity (Fig.~\ref{fig:virtual_depth}).
 We remedy this by operating on \textit{virtual depth} which transforms object depth with the same virtual camera intrinsics across the dataset.
 An added benefit of virtual depth is that it allows the use of data augmentations (\eg image rescaling) during training, which is a critical feature for 2D detection~\cite{wu2019detectron2, mmdetection}, and as we show, also for 3D.
-Our approach with one unified design outperforms prior \sotalong approaches, Total3D~\cite{Nie_2020_CVPR} by 12.4\% IoU$_\text{3D}$ on indoor SUN RGB-D and GUPNet~\cite{lu2021geometry} by 9.5\% AP$_\text{3D}$ on urban KITTI.
+Our approach with one unified design outperforms prior best approaches in AP$_\text{3D}$, ImVoxelNet~\cite{rukhovich2022imvoxelnet} by 4.1\% on indoor SUN RGB-D, GUPNet~\cite{lu2021geometry} by 9.5\% on urban KITTI, and PGD~\cite{wang2022probabilistic} by 7.9\% on \dataset.

+We summarize our contributions: \begin{itemize} \item We introduce \dataset, a benchmark for image-based 3D object detection sourced from existing 3D datasets, which is 20$\times$ larger than existing 3D benchmarks. \item We implement a new algorithm for IoU of 3D boxes, which is 450$\times$ faster than prior solutions. \item We design a general-purpose baseline method, \method, which tackles 3D object detection for many categories and across domains with a unified approach.
+We propose \emph{virtual depth} to eliminate the ambiguity from varying camera focal lengths in \dataset. \end{itemize}